 With so many different tactics to try out, it’s tough to know just which ones will work best for your business.
 That’s why it’s important to test your ideas with your audience and optimize accordingly.

-We’ll then run the variations to a sample audience in your News Feed and identify the best one.
-With this tool, you don’t have to guess whether your audience prefers headlines with questions or numbered lists.
-You’ll just know.
+You can then run the variations to a sample audience in your News Feed and identify the best one.

 Want to learn more?

 Attracting readers and keeping them engaged with your content on Facebook is not an easy task.
 We got you covered — you can read more about:

 - How to pick the right image for your Facebook post